It’s strange that when we see a poor person we lay blame on them.

 It’s not about special treatment either, it’s about individual treatment.
 No-one is getting off easy becasue no two people with different abilities could do the other’s task as well, so it’s not an easy ride.

-When you are very poor life is incredibly hard.
-Everyone knows when to feels like to be low, or stressed out from time to time and it’s not nice.
+When you are very poor, life is incredibly hard.
+Everyone knows what it feels like to be low, or stressed out from time to time, and it’s not nice.

 So what do most people do in that situation?
 They treat themselves of course.
 A new pair of jeans or a favourite tasty meal or even a drink with friends.
 This small boost to mood is incredibly valuable to a person’s mindset and can give a lift which is both mentally healthy and acts almost like a reset button.

 It stands to reason that the poor will have the most stressful lives out of the majority of the population.
 Why then when the rare occasion comes along when they happen to have maybe a little extra money do we tut and wag our fingers when they buy something nice for themselves?
 It’s as if we expect the poor to live in perpetual and neverending misery for their entire lives.